Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

 Without customers, your business will not thrive.

-Use unique container to bottle your palm oil, make it appealing by placing a label on it.
+Use a unique container to bottle your palm oil, make it appealing by placing a label on it.

 Alternatively, you can market your business online to reach a wider audience.